hackclub/hackclub/workshops/backjack/README.md

 </details>

-Then let give definition to the function inside the **definition section**.
+Then let give definition to the function inside the **Definition section**.
- + we will check first if the answer is equal to Hit whcih means PLayer ask for another card to be draw, therefore we must a function that will draw another random number which wil be store inside the variable ` Pl_card_cont ` (player card continues) that store any card that the player will ask for.
+ + we will check first if the answer is equal to Hit which means PLayer ask for another card to be draw, therefore we must a function that will draw another random number which will be store inside the variable ` Pl_card_cont ` (player card continues) that store any card that the player will ask for.

 ```C++
  void check_Hit_Bust_Stay(){